nummacway/gbsavelink/README.md

 You need one Game Boy less.
 But instead you need:
 - One more motherboard with parallel port
+- If you don't have a compatible cable yet:
-- One Game Link cable you are willing to destroy
+  - One Game Link cable you are willing to destroy (you can make two of these cables with just one destroyed link cable)
   - Depending on your motherboard:
     - If it has a parallel port: A parallel cable you are willing to destroy, plus some clips to fix the cables together.
     - If it has a parallel header: 4 to 7 DuPont wires, some hot glue, and your motherboard's manual to look up the pins.

 When you make a cable, do note that the schematic on Brian's archived page shows the parallel _cable's plug_ but the Game Boy's Link _jack_.